JohnnyHogenbirk/anti_framework_framework/README.md

 As I said, there are several pictures of MVC-models, with tree balloons and arrows.
 But each picture has arrows between different balloons or different direction.
 Mostly I don’t understand why they paint it the way they do.

-In my opinion the webserver make the call to the controller.
+In my opinion the webserver makes the call to the controller.
 So, only the controller can talk back.
 Not the view or the model, as some pictures from others show.

 And if the question from the webserver is to store data, there is no view present in de loop.
 The only data that is given back, is a message (data stored or something like that) and a kind of advice: Javascript with a script that ask for the next view.

 Note: it’s the webserver that talks to the controller, not the browser!
 The caller can be a browser or backend code.
-The caller ask the webserver(!) for information of give it data to store.
-The application code is stored on a application server and the database on a database server (physically on another server or on a shared server, that’s not interesting for the architectural software concept).
+The caller asks the webserver(!) for information of give it data to store.
+The application code is stored on an application server and the database on a database server (physically on another server or on an shared server, that’s not interesting for the architectural software concept).

 ## Generation, overview